Botanical Name: Mentha Arvensis

 The plants grow in the south western coast by the Saimaa lakes and Lapland river banks and are a very diverse species of plant.
 The leaves of the plant can be used in the kitchen for flavouring.
 The family of mints has been used in many ancient historical uses and has an important place in the folklore.
 This species are often divided into many subspecies and all the species of this plant are used by people all over the world.

 Extraction Process: Steam Distillation

 The menthol content of this oil is very high when distilled and the oil is usually solid.
-The oil gets de mentholized in the room temperature and the oil becomes liquid.
+The oil gets de mentholized at room temperature and the oil becomes liquid.
 The oil is used as a source of natural menthol.
-The aroma of the oil is strong, fresh and a bit bittersweet.
-The oil is used for flavoring toothpastes, mouthwashes and many other types of medicines.
-This oil can be used in placed of peppermint essential oil.
+The aroma of the oil is strong, fresh and a bit bitter-sweet.
+The oil is used for flavouring toothpastes, mouthwashes and many other types of medicines.
+This oil can be used in place of peppermint essential oil.
 The menthol from this plant is used widely in the tobacco industry.
-This natural oil is also used for flavoring liquor, cold rub and chewing gum etc. It is better to avoid contact with eyes and infants.
-It can act as a skin irritant for some so it better to test whether it suits you or not.
+This natural oil is also used for flavouring liquor, cold rub and chewing gum etc. It is better to avoid contact with eyes and must be kept away from infants.
+It can act as a skin irritant for some so it is better to test whether it suits you or not.
 The oil is not good for pregnant women.